Chart Color Schemes

 Lugarno shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 In Lugarno, university qualification levels stand at 33.8%, slightly below Greater Sydney's average of 38.0%.
 Bachelor degrees are the most prevalent (23.8%), followed by postgraduate qualifications (7.4%) and graduate diplomas (2.6%).
-Vocational credentials are common among residents aged 15+, with advanced diplomas held by 12.9% and certificates by 20.2%, totaling 33.1%.
+Vocational credentials are also common, with 33.1% of residents aged 15+ holding such qualifications: advanced diplomas at 12.9% and certificates at 20.2%.

-Educational participation is high, with 27.4% of residents currently enrolled in formal education: 8.5% in primary, 8.4% in secondary, and 6.2% pursuing tertiary education.
+Educational participation is high, with 27.4% of residents currently enrolled in formal education, including 8.5% in primary, 8.4% in secondary, and 6.2% in tertiary education.

 Frequently Asked Questions - Education